So what exactly is a Video Brochure? Everything you ever wanted to know about Video Brochures (but were afraid to ask).

-Put simply a magnetic seal breaks and this tells the unit to start playing the video content.
-This is one method of autoplaying video content there are other methods available as well such as:
+Put just a magnetic seal breaks, and this tells the unit to start playing the video content.
+Its one method of auto-playing video content there is other methods available as well such as:

-- Motion sensor – unit detects human movement and will start to autoplay
+Motion sensor – unit detects human movement and will begin to autoplay

 Video Brochure button configurations

-If autoplay is not for you, then you can in fact have an on / off button.
-This button actually is singular.
+If autoplay is not for you, then you can have an on / off button.
+This button is singular.
 Press once for on, press again for off.
 Very simple and easy to understand.

 Button configurations do not end there.
-You can in fact have a wide array of functionality added to your Video Brochure.
+You can have a wide array of functionality added to your Video Brochure.
 There are plenty of options available to you in the manufacturing process.

-- Play / pause – can be single button as per the on / off button or split between two buttons
+Play/pause – can be a single button as per the on / off button or split between two buttons

-- Previous / next – this would be two buttons, one for previous video and one for next.
-They simply skip between the video files (if you have more than one video file)
+Previous/next – this would be two buttons, one in the prior video and one for next.
+They skip between the video files (if you have more than one video file)

 *It’s worth noting here, that button configurations can be totally bespoke to your needs.
 If you have more than one video, you could add a label under an icon to denote the title of a video.
 Once this button is pressed it will play that specific video.
 See below for an image of a previous work using this feature: